GeorgeDaoud3/SOFE4630U-MS3/README.md

       --experiment use_unsupported_python_version \
       --streaming
     ````

-    A new arguement **streaming** is used here to mark the pipeline as streaming process.
+   **Note**: A new argument **streaming** is used here to mark the pipeline as a streaming process.
 So it will run forever until you manually stop it.

 3. The job pipeline consists of five stages:

     a.	**Read from Pub/Sub**: reads messages from the input topic.

-    b.	**toDict**: Pub/Sub is agnostic to the type of the message.
-It’s handled as a stream of bytes.
-To process the message, The stage deserialize the messagefrom bytes to its original format (JSON).
+    b.	**toDict**: Pub/Sub is agnostic to the message type.
+The message is handled as a stream of bytes.
+To process the message, The stage deserializes the message from bytes to its original format (JSON).

     c.	**Prediction**: the same as the Prediction in the BigQuery example.

-    d.	**To byte**: Serialize the predicted output to bytes.
+    d.	**To byte**: serializes the predicted output to bytes.

-    e.	**To Pub/sub**: send the serialized prediction int the output topic.
+    e.	**To Pub/sub**: sends the serialized prediction to the output topic.

     ![](images/df21.jpg)

-5. In your computer, Edit lines 11, 12, and 13 in the file **/mnist/data/producerMnistPubSup.py** to have the path of the JSON, Project ID, and the topic id of mnist_image.
-The file represent a producer that will send any message consists of a single mnist record each second (**Similar tothe design part in the first milestone**).

-6. In your computer, Edit lines 4, 5, and 6 in the file **/mnist/data/consumerMnistPubSup.py** to have the path of the JSON, Project ID, and mnist_predict subscription id.
-The file represent a consumer that will read any message from the mnist_predict topic and display it (**Similar to the design part in the first milestone**).
+4. Download the [/mnist/data/](/mnist/data/) folder into your computer and copy the service account key that has the Pub/Sub roles created in the first milestone to the folder.

+5. In your computer, set the project ID in line 17 in **/mnist/data/producerMnistPubSup.py**.
+The script creates a producer that sends each record from the mnist dataset as a message each 0.1 second.
+Run the **producerMnistPubSup.py** script.

+6. In your computer, set the project ID in line 11 in **/mnist/data/consumerMnistPubSup.py**.
+The script consumes message from the mnist_predict topic, converts it to JSOn and displays it.
+Run the script.
+You should see the predicition of the MNIST images printing into the screen.

 It may take minutes until every things are setup.
 The whole example can be summarized as:
-    a) The producer will produce to the mnist_image topic.  ( your local machine)
+    * The producer will produce to the mnist_image topic.  ( your local machine)
-    b) Data flow job will read messages, process them, and send them to the mnist_predict topic ( over GCP)
+    * Data flow job will read messages, process them, and send them to the mnist_predict topic ( in GCP)
-    a) The consumer will consume every result from the mnist_predict topic and display it.  ( your local machine)
+    * The consumer will consume every result from the mnist_predict topic and display it.  ( your local machine)

-7. Note, As the Dataflow job is marked as streaming, it will be still running.
+7. **Note**, as the Dataflow job is marked as streaming, it will continue running.
 To stop it, go to the Dataflow job, and stop it manually.

     ![](images/df22.jpg)